 Are you interested in learning about medical treatments for varicose and spider veins?
-Dr. Greg Martin shares his expertise on vein health with LoveToKnow Seniors in this exclusive expert interview.
+Dr. Greg Martin shares his expertise on vein health and new treatments with LoveToKnow Seniors in this exclusive expert interview.

 About Dr. Martin

 Dr. Martin earned his undergraduate degree at Clemson University, followed by medical school at the Medical University of South Carolina in Charleston.
 He completed his residency at Northwestern University of Chicago, where he served as Chief Surgery Resident.
 He has since been in private practice in Georgia.
 Dr. Martin is a Fellow of the College of American Surgeons and certified by the American Board of Surgery.
 The American Board of Phlebology's inaugural board certification was in 2008, when he was one of 256 doctors worldwide to earn certification, including eight in Georgia.
 He is the author of Say Goodbye to Varicose & Spiders Veins Now!

 LoveToKnow (LTK): Please tell us about your experience with varicose and spider veins.